linuxmint/cinnamon-spices-desklets/googleCalendar@javahelps.com/README.md

   sudo apt install gcalcli
   ```

-  2. Launch the `gcalcli` from terminal and configure the user account
+  2. Launch the `gcalcli list` from terminal and configure the user account

   3. Add the Google Calendar desklet and enjoy!!!